endrikacupaj/CARTON/README.md

-# Context Transformer with Stacked Pointer Networks for Conversational Question Answering over Knowledge Graph
+# Context Transformer with Stacked Pointer Networks for Conversational Question Answering over Knowledge Graphs

 Detailed steps on how to execute the framework will be available soon!